engineegr/rollUpIt.lnx/wiki/md/cisco.md/IPSec.md

 1. ##### IPSec basics

-- Security Associations: algorithm of encryption, authentication keys and another security method to implement secured connection, it defines our secure policy tha is offered to opposite side;
+- **Security Associations**: algorithm of encryption, authentication keys and another security method to implement secured connection, it defines our secure policy tha is offered to opposite side;

-- Transform set: define enc alg and HMAC function for protection our data, also we set an encryption mode: transport or tunnel via transform set options;
+- **Transform set**: define enc alg and HMAC function for protection our data, also we set an encryption mode: transport or tunnel via transform set options;

-- Crypto map: bridge between ACLs, transform set and source of data (interfaces), so that bring it together to protect data;
+- **Crypto map**: bridge between ACLs, transform set and source of data (interfaces), so that bring it together to protect data;

 2. ##### Secure associations.
     *Main purpose*: exchange and keep tracks of security settings, define **Authentication Header** and **Encapsulating Security Payload** (ESP)